MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 * **Consequences** - The state transitions are explicit, being easier to implement them.

 #### Operations such as undo/redo must be supported
-* **The Problem in Context** - The menus must receive inputs and aswer with the appropriate command.
+* **The Problem in Context** - The menus must receive inputs and answer with the appropriate command.
 * **The Pattern** - We have applied the Command pattern to control user input, having the gameModel class read general input and having each different class handle the input differently.
 * **Implementation**
 ![Command](https://github.com/FEUP-LPOO/lpoo-2020-g38/blob/master/docs/Images/Command.png?raw=true)